Magneto-inertial range dominated by magnetic helicity in space plasmas: Introduction

+It is understood now that deterministic chaos is a precursor of the randomized motions of fluids and plasmas.
+In Section II examples of the deterministic chaos in laboratory plasma, the Hall magnetohydrodynamics (a direct numerical simulation), and solar wind will be provided (examples of deterministic chaos in the solar active regions will be provided in Section IX).\\

+In Section III distributed chaos that appears due to the natural randomization of the deterministic chaos under the domination of magnetic helicity will be studied using the results of the laboratory measurements, the direct numerical simulations (DNS), and solar observations. \\

 In hydrodynamic turbulence existence of an inertial range of scales with statistical characteristics depending only on the kinetic energy dissipation rate $\varepsilon$ (but not on the molecular viscosity) is expected for the high Reynolds numbers \cite{my}.
 Analogously, in magnetohydrodynamics (MHD) a magneto-inertial range of scales dominated by magnetic helicity can be introduced.
 In this case, we have two governing parameters the total energy (kinetic plus magnetic) dissipation rate $\varepsilon$ and the magnetic helicity dissipation rate $\varepsilon_h$.
-A similar situation (two governing parameters - kinetic dissipation rate and its analogy for the passive scalar) was considered for the so-called inertial–convective range of passive scalar turbulent mixing (the Corrsin-Obukhov approach \cite{my}), and in Section III we will use analogous approach to the magneto-inertial range of scales, but in the frames of the distributed chaos notion.
+A similar situation (two governing parameters - kinetic dissipation rate and its analogy for the passive scalar) was considered for the so-called inertial-convective range of passive scalar turbulent mixing (the Corrsin-Obukhov approach \cite{my}).
+In Section IV we will use an analogous approach to the magneto-inertial range of scales, but in the frames of the distributed chaos notion and the Kolmogorov-Iroshnikov phenomenology.

+In Section V the theoretical results will be compared with the results of the laboratory measurements and the direct numerical simulations with the electron and Hall magnetohydrodynamics, and a fully kinetic 3D model.

-In Section IV the theoretical results will be compared with the results of observations in the solar wind (the spacecraft measurements produced at different distances from the Sun: from 0.16 AU to 4.5 AU).
-In Section V transition from magnetohydrodynamics to kinetics will be studied within the deterministic and distributed chaos approach (in the latter case on the magneto-inertial range of scales).
-Comparison with results of numerical simulations, laboratory experiments, and observations in the solar wind and at special events (reconnection jet and Kelvin-Helmholtz vortices) in the Earth’s magnetosphere will be made in Section V.
+In Section VI the theoretical results will be compared with the results of observations in the solar wind (the spacecraft measurements produced at different distances from the Sun: from 0.16 AU to 4.5 AU).